Suppliers who would like to do business with the university should become familiar with the following important information.

 The state of Michigan statute, MCLA 15.322 et seq., has been in effect since 1984, and was last amended in 1992.
 It states that the university may not enter into a contract with any of its employees (or a company in which an employee has an interest) without first disclosing certain information and receiving approval by a two-thirds vote of the Board of Regents before completing the transaction.
 This disclosure is made a matter of public record in the Regents’ Proceedings.

-Suppliers should provide a completed Substitute W-9 form in order to make a purchase of, or payment for, goods or services.
-Periodically, Procurement Services may also require an updated Substitute W-9.
+Suppliers (both new and existing) may periodically need to provide a completed Substitute W-9 form to Procurement Services in order to make a purchase or for payment of goods or services.

-For more information on filling out or submitting the substitute W-9, contact the Procurement Solutions Team at email@example.com, or if you are already working with Procurement Services, contact your procurement agent.
+For more information on filling out or submitting the Substitute W-9, please contact the Supplier Management team at firstname.lastname@example.org at the Shared Services Center (SSC), or if you are already working with Procurement Services, contact the UM Procurement Solutions team at email@example.com.

 Supplier insurance requirements can be found in Section 8.0 of Basic Terms and Conditions.